 Just a little bit, then you try to sleep on the plane, then you know, you hear like WAAAAAH, fucking children.
-So, now it’s ok, 6, 2 hours in London, 2 hours in the back stage, and 2 hours at the hotel, so that’s enough.
+So, now it’s ok, 6, 2 hours in London, 2 hours backstage, and 2 hours at the hotel, so that’s enough.
 Time to grind.

-But welcome to Finland some time has passed by since last time you played here in Helsinki 19…
+But welcome to Finland; some time has passed by since the last time you played here in Helsinki 19…

 ..94.
-Yes, Lepakko and with Macabre an Pungent Stench
+Yes, Lepakko and with Macabre and Pungent Stench

 I remember your immortal shirt got stolen…